Discover Tyddyn Llan, an elegant restaurant with rooms which combines fabulous food with a warm welcome.

 If you want a cooked breakfast at Tyddyn Llan, you can choose from options like boiled egg and soldier, smoked salmon and scrambled egg, or poached egg on sourdough toast.

-Usually I’d let Mark order a full cooked breakfast and I’d pick one of the other options.
-But seeing as I was on my own for this trip, I decided to order the full Welsh breakfast myself.
+But as I was on my own for this trip, I decided to see how Tyddyn Llan does the full Welsh breakfast.

 And what a breakfast it was!